GryderArt/AQuA-HiChIP/README_DEMO.NatureProtocols.txt

 			http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#obtaining-bowtie-2

 ### Partial DEMO requirements: R and R-studio only, can be performed on a "normal" desktop or laptop computer

-### Full DEMO: start with step d.
-### Partial DEMO: skip to step l. that contains info to download matrix and mergestat files into HiC-pro mimic folders

 	***CODE IS SENSITIVE TO FOLDER PATHS, WHICH MUST BE UPDATED FROM THE DEMO TO MATCH YOUR LOCAL MACHINE***